admk/admk.github.io/_posts/2017-07-05-a-new-beginning.md

 </noscript>
 {% endif %}
 {% endraw %}{% endhighlight %}
-and add comment counts to individual posts with:
+then I added comment counts to individual posts with:
 {% highlight html %}{% raw %}
 <a data-disqus-identifier={{ post.id }} href="{{ post.url | relative_url }}#disqus_thread"></a>
 <script id="dsq-count-scr" src="//admk.disqus.com/count.js" async></script>
 {% endraw %}{% endhighlight %}
 and that's it!
-So you can expect fast responses from me by commenting.
+So you can expect fast responses from me by commenting :laughing:.

 # Things to write about

-I plan to write a few posts about things I did in my PhD, which focuses on numerical programs, and how we automatically optimize them to run as accurate, fast and resource-efficient as possible on FPGAs.
+I plan to write a few posts about things I did in my PhD, which focuses on numerical programs, and how we automatically optimize them to run as accurate, fast and resource-efficient as possible on [FPGAs][fpga].
 I expect this to be quite a dense introduction to the underlying techniques, so this will be a 3-part series at least, in which I will respectively go through the rationale for doing so, how programs can be analyzed for accuracy, latency and area when synthesized into circuits, and finally how we can use the information to guide the optimization process.

-I also envision new stuffs to be posted here as work progresses, which I do not have specifics to share for the moment, except the keywords *FPGA* and *deep learning*.
+I also envision new stuffs to be posted here as work progresses, which I do not have specifics to share for the moment, except the keywords [FPGA][fpga] and [deep learning][dl].
 I have a lot to learn and a lot of work to be done, I certainly have high expectations for future updates!

 Although this blog will be mostly work related, please anticipate for other non-technical things (or technical things that are highly uncorrelated with